-Today is the second day of some lessons email marketers can apply from learning basic emergency medicine.
+Today is the second day on some lessons email marketers can apply from learning some basic emergency medicine.
 Today’s lesson deals with squeaky wheels, grease, and problem diagnosis.

 My sister-in-law is a nurse.
-She spent several years as an ER nurse and sometimes participates in emergency preparedness drills at our local hospital.
-Once, a few years ago, she was participating in such a drill and was assigned to play the part of someone with a broken arm.
+She spent several years as a ER nurse and sometimes takes part in emergency preparedness drills at our local hospital.
+Once, a few years ago, she was participating in such a drill and was assigned to play the part of someone with broken arm.

-If you’ve ever broken your arm, you know it hurts.
+Now, if you’ve ever broken your arm you know that it hurts.
 So, she got into the role and screamed.
 A lot.
 And loudly.
 Very loudly, in fact.
-So much so that the staff of the hospital treated her before they treated some of the other cases in the ER who were presenting with far more serious, life-threatening issues.
-The squeaky wheel got the grease, but four of their other “patients” died while they were greasing the squeaky wheel.
+So much so, that the staff of the hospital treated her before they treated some of the other cases in the ER who were presenting with far more serious, life threatening issues.
+The squeaky wheel got the grease, but while they were greasing the squeaky wheel, four of their other “patients” died.

-That lesson was driven home again last week as I finished my emergency responder course.
-Sometimes, the patient will complain loudly and long about something, but something else is the far more serious issue.
+That lesson was driven home again last week as I was finishing up my emergency responder course.
+Sometimes, the patient will complain, loud, hard, and long, about a particular thing, but something else is the far more serious issue.

 For instance, let’s say that Joe is working in his shop with an acetylene torch and ends up burning his arm.
-Now, acetylene burns hot (Wikipedia tells me more than 3600 K (3300 °C, 6000 °F) Wikipedia contributors, Acetylene, Wikipedia, The Free Encyclopedia.
-(2010), https://en.wikipedia.org/w/index.php?title=Acetylene&oldid=356234240#Welding (last visited Apr 22, 2010).), so that’s pretty much an instant third-degree burn.
+Now, acetylene burns hot (Wikipedia tells me more than 3600 K (3300 °C, 6000 °F)), so that’s pretty much an instant third-degree burn.
 And Joe is shocked by what happens, so he drops his torch and knocks over the tanks, which break his leg.

 When the first responder arrives, what condition do you think Joe will complain about the most?